keboola/connection-docs/transformations/index.md

 [**staging**](/transformations/mappings/#table-input-mapping) area, which represents ephemeral storage to run the transformation **script**.
 The transformation script is executed by a transformation
 [**backend**](/transformations/#backends).
 To ease the [development](/transformations/#developing-transformations)
-of the transformation script, all transformations are **automatically versioned**, and you can use a **workspace** which provides a copy of the environment and can be run interactively.
+of the transformation script, all transformations are **automatically versioned**, and you can use a **workspace** that provides a copy of the environment and can be run interactively.

 ## Overview
 The schema below shows a high-level overview of transformations: